Front office Positions

 Editing an attached module

-Each module has an action button on the right side of its row, with two possible options: one to edit its settings, the other one to delete the module.
+Each module has two icons on the right side of its row: one to edit its settings, the other to delete the module.

-Editing a module's setting uses the same interface as the one used for transplanting a module.
-The only difference is that you cannot change the "Module" field, as it is disabled, and thus grayed out.
-You can edit both the "Transplant to" setting and the exceptions, which works just as described in the "Attaching a module to a hook" method above.
+Editing a module's setting uses the same interface as the one used for the transplanting a module.
+The major difference is that you cannot change the "Module" and "Hook into" settings, as they are disabled, and thus grayed out.
+You can only edit the exception setting, which works just as described in the "Attaching a module to a hook" method above.

 Always check your front-office to make sure the module is indeed where you intended it to be.